 While traveling around the world with her welder in hand, and sketchbook in the other, Christina can accomplish many things in a short amount of time.
-In 2020/2019 Christina taught art courses at the Lycée de Metiers D'Art in Coarraze, France.
+From 2019-2022 Christina taught art courses at the Lycée de Metiers D'Art in Coarraze, France.
+Christina worked on several monumental sculpture commissions, and had them shipped overseas.
+Her African Buffalo was featured in newspapers in SE France.

 July 2019 Christina won first prize and public vote prize at the sculpture competition in Salies de Bearn, France.
 During four days 15 artists created sculptures from scrap steel that was provided by the town.
 They voted Christina's wild boar as the best in the show!